Gypsy horse: Registration

 Among the assorted associations and societies dedicated to the breed, there is some variety in services offered.
 The Gypsy Horse Registry of America includes size classifications in its stud book.
 The Gypsy Horse Association provides access to the identifying DNA markers, pedigrees (both anecdotal and DNA verified), and registration photos of most of its registered horses online and free of charge.
 The Gypsy Horse Association and the Gypsy Horse Registry of America provide online stud-books.
 The Gypsy Vanner Horse Society provides access to its stud-book for a fee.
 The GVHS also has inspections for registered horses and provides awards for year end points from approved shows.
-The Gypsy Cob and Drum Horse Association offers inspections and some shows.

 Since registration for the Gypsy Horse has only existed within the last 20 years, most associations require a genetic analysis for registration, to verify identity and identify future offspring.
 All of the North American Gypsy Horse and Drum Horse societies employ the Animal Genetics Research Laboratory of the University of Kentucky to perform DNA analysis and maintain a database of registered horses' DNA markers.
 UKY currently tests markers at 17 loci of a horse's genetic makeup.
 The aim of this analysis is to either exclude or fail to exclude another horse as a parent.
 In a spirit of co-operation, the five American breed societies have jointly granted the University of Kentucky permission to employ their registered horses' DNA markers in confirming parentage of horses belonging to other registries.
 Since information regarding the past histories, including parentage, of many of the Gypsy Horses imported to North America was lost, many owners seek to reclaim the genetic roots of their animals, and services have sprung up to satisfy this desire.

 Because many of the horses submitted for registration have never been registered, the American organisations evaluate horses for registration by way of photos and provenance information such as import papers and bills of sale.

 Beginning in 2014, GVHS began restricting registration to horses sired by GVHS-registered stallions and out of mares whose DNA markers are available and confirm parentage.
 Only horses falling between in height are eligible for registration, although the status of animals whose heights fall outside that range can be appealed to GVHS's board of directors.

 The Netherlands stud book only allows full registration to offspring of horses previously registered with the NSvT; horses identified as Irish Cob, Gypsy Cob, Gypsy Vanner, Coloured Horse, Traveller Pony, Black and White, or Traditional Cob may be evaluated as potential breeding stock and, if suitable, recorded in a secondary register, with their offspring eligible for full registration.
 Horses must pass an inspection to be registered.
 The Irish Cob Society also requires an inspection process.
 The Gypsy Cob Register of the UK & Ireland, a registry run by the Travelling Community, has a DNA database and requires breeding stallions to have a DNA profile.